wuyang1002431655/tango_with_django_19/manuscript/chapter14-webhose.md

 T>		    main()
 T>
 T> Using this line will ensure that you can run your module independently of anything else -- yet still include the module within another Python program (i.e. your Django project) and not have code automatically executed when you `import`.
+T>
+T> To modify your `read_webhose_key()` function, there's a few things you could try.
+The easiest approach would be to make use of the `os.path.isfile()` function to check if `search.key` is a file that exists in the current directory.
+If it doesn't exist, then you could assume that the key can be found in `../search.key` -- [one directory up (`..`)](http://teaching.idallen.com/cst8207/12f/notes/160_pathnames.html) from where your script is running.
+To access the `isfile()` function, you'll need to make sure the `os` module is imported at the top of `webhose_search.py`.

 ## Putting Webhose Search into Rango
 Now that we have successfully implemented the search functionality module `webhose_search.py`, we need to integrate it into our Rango app.
 There are three main steps that we need to complete for this to work.